The mechanics of light

 So we treat the larger light source as a source being nearer and a smaller source being further away.
 Thus, the larger the light source, the larger the falloff.

-Consider the same scene above at night, this time lit by an artificial softbox, placed near the subject at the rightmost end of the frame.
+Consider the same scene above at night, lit by an artificial softbox, placed near the subject at the rightmost end of the frame.
 This time the subjects near the light source receive more illumination than the rest of the subjects.

 Contrast and examples of scene light sources.